Why do you dehydrate fruit?

 It has been reported that stored properly, dried fruit can last up to five years, so long as it was initially prepared correctly.

-We recommend you keep the fruit in the bag we supply it in, with the top turned over a couple of times.
+In the shorter term, we recommend you keep the fruit in the bag we supply it in, with the top turned over a couple of times.
 It would be best to keep the bag out of direct sunlight, at a reasonably stable temperature - normal room temperature is fine - but most importantly it should be kept dry.
+For longer term storage we suggest popping it in an airtight jar, something like a flip top glass jar.
+Some of our fruit is now available as an option in a glass jar - it makes a fab gift!

 We put a recommended 'best before' time of six months on each pack we sell, however we know it will keep much longer.